Solow Growth Model

 • : output, : capital, : labor, : effectiveness of labor

-• : depreciation rate of Capital
+• : depreciation rate of Capital, constant.

 • : population growth rate, ; .